willGraham01/PiranhasHalfyord/plot/scenes/04-docks-night.md

 It is also placed fairly high up the arch, out of reach from the walkway.
 Looking through the underpass, a character can see that the docks continue on the other side with a few more mooring stations, though the loading / unloading infrastructure is not present.
 This part of the docks is for transport ships and private ventures.
+Mention that there are the shapes of fish in the water.

 It is dark under the bridge - without a light source or darkvision, checks to investigate the area are at disadvantage.

 - (History / Investigation / Perception DC 15) The arch of the bridge is well-kept and crafted from stone.
 Most of the mossy plant life that you would expect to see has been cleaned off - likely to keep up appearances for the town.
 - (Survival / Nature DC 15, ADV: The absence of mossy plant life has been noted) The moss that remains is not typically found near canals or rivers - it looks like a garden climber plant that one might see decorating a house or mansion.
+Furthermore, a portion of it looks to be spread across an area of the wall in a very precise lattice-shape, rather than a natural formation.
 - (Investigation / Perception DC 20, ADV: Thieves' Cant or criminal background, ADV: The party has previously found one of the gang's marks) The plant life conceals a gang mark.
 - (History DC 15, AUTO: Thieves' Cant) The mark can be deciphered as indicating that a cache is located nearby.
-This mark simply translates to a phrase: light the way.

-If the party lights the single unlit torch, they will find that it does not catch with non-magical means.
-In fact, it does not seem to even be material - it is in fact an illusion.
-Any magical effect that can either create a light to place over the illusion, modify the illusion itself so the torch appears lit, or simply dispel the illusion, will trigger the secret cache to open.
+The "lattice-shaped" portion of the plant is meant to resemble a net, and conceals the hidden cache that the gang mark is referring to.
+It cannot be cut by non-magical items, but the "fish" swimming in the vicinity of the underpass walkway are actually constructs, similar to the loot wolves encountered earlier.
+If a player wishes to look in the water for clues, make sure to mention the fish.
+A character can also notice that:

+- (Survival / Nature / Animal Handling DC 10) One fish-shape is swimming alone in a regular pattern.
+- (DC 15) The same shape is not attempting to stay out of the well-lit areas (if the torch or other light source is in use).

+Fishing out one of the "fake" fish from the water will reveal that it's a piranha, with a single silver tooth in the mouth rather than rows of teeth.
+When this comes into contact with the "net" like portion of the plant on the wall, the plant will fade away.
-When it does, a small hole in the brickwork behind the vines will fade away, revealing an approx 10-by-10-by-10ft alcove containing the following supplies, intended for the gang members tomorrow:
+This will reveal small hole in the brickwork behind the vines will fade away, revealing an approx 10-by-10-by-10ft alcove containing the following supplies, intended for the gang members tomorrow:

 - Potions of invisibility (20 minutes, one for every 2 gang members that will be present).
 - Sets of plain clothes, similar to what travellers might wear.